AriBlumstein/AirlineCustomerDB/README.md

 -[AirlineCustomerDropTabe.sql](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/AirlineCustomerDropTable.sql) - this file contains the script to drop the relations in the proper order, should not be run unless you want to delete the database.

 -[my_own_sql_data_generator.py](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/my_own_sql_data_generator.py) - this will create csv files with random generated data, the files will be called
 “relation_name”.csv.
 To run this python script, make sure to install pandas, faker, and tqdm.
-You should copy the files into the database in this order: Customers.csv, Flight_Info.csv, Flights.csv, Tickets.csv,  Pet_Customers.csv, Indetification.csv, Rewards_Customers.csv, Reviews.csv.
+You should copy the files into the database in this order: Customers.csv, Flight_Info.csv, Flights.csv, Tickets.csv,  Pet_Customers.csv, Identification.csv, Rewards_Customers.csv, Reviews.csv.
 This order will prevent the import from failing based on foreign key constraints.
 NOTE: These files contain headers.
 A sample set of the copy commands to run in the psql command line is included in the file [import_data.txt](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/import_data.txt).
 Be sure to update the path to where the csv file is stored.

 ## Dump Command:

-We were successfully able to dump the data and restore it on another computer, using commandline.
+We were successfully able to dump the data and restore it on another computer, using command line.
 Here is the command:

 ```sh
 pg_dump --file "backupSQL.sql" --host "localhost" --port "5432"